 Staff Prep 25: Message Queues — Kafka vs SQS vs Redis Streams

 Back to Part 24: Redis Patterns.
-Message queues decouple producers from consumers and enable async processing at scale.
-Kafka, SQS, and Redis Streams solve the same fundamental problem but with very different trade-offs in durability, throughput, operational complexity, and replay capability.
-Choosing wrong is expensive to undo.
+Message queues decouple producers from consumers and let you process work asynchronously.
+Kafka, SQS and Redis Streams all solve that same problem with very different trade-offs in durability, throughput, operational overhead and replay.
+Picking the wrong one is the kind of mistake you pay for twelve months later when you're rewriting your event pipeline on a Saturday.
+Ask me how I know.

 Core concepts: topics, partitions, consumer groups